bhargavCSSE/docker-registry/README.md

     5. Test connection with the registry using curl by executing, curl -X GET http://registry-address/v2/_catalog

+    6. Restart docker.

-    6.  (optional) Test out your registry with provided test image
+    7.  (optional) Test out your registry with provided test image.

 ######## <br>